[This article, and ranking, was updated in Feb. 2021 at the conclusion of the 2020 season. It will be updated again following the Super Bowl in 2022]

 Again, we will update this list at the conclusion of every NFL season.
 We will do this to visually show how the latest season impacts history and so we can see which franchises rise and which fall on the all-time ranking.
 History is alive.
 It breathes.
 And every year the past ebbs and flows with the present; you just have to look for it.
 This formula, and subsequent list, lets us view NFL history in realtime.

-Here is the official (and current) ranking of NFL franchises in order of overall greatness heading into the 2020 NFL season, after 100 years of NFL football:
+Here is the official (and current) ranking of NFL franchises in order of overall greatness heading into the 2021 NFL season, after over 100 years of NFL football:

 ↑ = Moved up in ranking; ↓ = Moved down in ranking; as a result of the 2018 NFL season.
 The “X points gained” refers to how many points each franchise added from the previous season.